 5 File the Petition

 Submit your expungement petition to the appropriate court.
 This involves paying a filing fee and providing supporting documentation.
-Ensure that you follow your state’s requirements for submission.
+Ensure that you follow your state’s submission requirements.

 6 Attend the Hearing